swisscyberstorm/swisscyberstorm.com.2017/_posts/2017-09-18-Introducing_Thomas_Hofer.md

 since 2003 and five years ago, Thomas Hofer joined the team to serve as technical administrator and operator of the voting process.

-It was a difficult period for Geneva as their in-house developed E-Voting system was under close scrutiny by researchers.
-They  scored a success in court that gave them access to the source code of the Geneva E-Voting system.
-As a result of that struggle, Geneva changed its strategy and started to embrace the idea of open sourcing its E-Voting software.
+  It was a difficult period for Geneva as their in-house developed E-Voting system was under close scrutiny by researchers, who felt hindered in their analysis by the difficulty of obtaining access to the source code.
+Indeed, due to the conception that such systems were best kept as secret as possible, only people allowed to vote in the canton were allowed to access the source code, upon official request.
+Since then, Geneva changed its strategy and started to embrace the idea of open sourcing its E-Voting software.
  With Thomas Hofer it found a very capable executor in its own ranks who grew from operator to a partner of the University of Applied Sciences Bern to develop a new voting protocol that satisfies the higher security standard enforced by Swiss Federal Chancellery